 How to Respond to a Trademark Cease and Desist Letter

 Undoubtedly, the recipient of a trademark cease and desist should consult with an experienced trademark attorney to review the letter and evaluate the merits of the complaint.
-Fundamentally, the trademark attorney will advise proceeding in one of three ways;
+Fundamentally, the trademark attorney will advise proceeding in one of the following ways;

-- If the trademark cease and desist reads like a frivolous harassment complaint without any serious merit, the trademark attorney may suggest completely and unyieldingly rejecting the allegations of infringement and responding with a letter outlining the legal and factual reasons for reaching this conclusion.
-Such a response may result in the trademark owner either completely dropping the matter or proposing a settlement.
+If the trademark cease and desist reads like a frivolous harassment complaint without any serious merit, the trademark attorney may suggest completely and unyieldingly rejecting the allegations of infringement and responding with a letter outlining the legal and factual reasons for reaching this conclusion.
+This will hopefully put the matter to rest

-- If the trademark attorney and recipient of the cease and desist are ambivalent about the strength of the complaint, the trademark lawyer may suggest simply not responding at all and instead, sit tight and wait for another follow up letter.
+If the trademark attorney and recipient of the cease and desist are ambivalent about the strength of the complaint, the trademark lawyer may suggest simply not responding at all and instead, sit tight and wait for another follow-up letter.
 This is very often a good strategy as trademark cease and desist letters are very frequently bluffing tools, with no intended bite behind the bark.
-If the trademark owner is serious about carrying out the measures stipulated in the cease and desist, he may decide to either file a lawsuit in a Federal district court or file a petition to oppose or a petition to cancel with the USPTO’s TTAB.
+However, if the trademark owner is serious about carrying out the measures stipulated in the cease and desist, he may decide to either file a lawsuit in a Federal district court or file a petition to oppose or a petition to cancel with the USPTO’s TTAB.